Working with the God Hermes For Success, Opportunities and Luck

 Caduceus (or Kerykeion)

 The most well-known symbol of Hermes is the caduceus, a winged staff with two snakes entwined around it.
-The caduceus is often associated with hermes roles in commerce, negotiation and protection.
+The caduceus is often associated with Hermes roles in commerce, negotiation and protection.

 Talaria (Winged Sandals)